 Travel Myth #5: It’s difficult to drive on the opposite side of the road

 It’s a little strange at first, but after a while it seems pretty natural.
 Our tip is to arrange rentals so you’re not driving in or near major cities: in Scotland, England and Australia we took the train to secondary towns and picked up our rentals at suburban locations, bringing us closer to those remote country roads.
 You may also want to spend a few extra dollars for an automatic shift to reduce the “oddness” factor, although driving a standard on the “wrong” side becomes second nature quickly as well.
+Here are our tips to drive on the left side of the road.

 Travel Myth #6: Hostels are the cheapest lodging option